THE FELDENKRAIS METHOD WITH MICHELLE DRERUP

 • Improving Depth Perception, Visual Field, and Visual Focus

-When you improve the efficiency of your movements, you improve the effectiveness of your actions and you reduce harm to yourself.
-So, how do you improve the efficiency of your movements?
+All of the lessons I offer athletes, whether as individual hands-on lessons or as group classes, focus on improving the efficiency of your movements through exploration and awareness.
+When you improve the efficiency of your movements, you improve the effectiveness of your actions, and you minimize possible harm to yourself and allow injuries to heal faster.
+So how do you improve the efficiency of your movements?

-Often, we turn to training that increases muscle mass, endurance, or explosive power to improve our performance.
-But if we're not also improving our efficiency, these efforts won't help much.
-Think about it- if you increase your muscle mass, and therefore your potential strength, but you can't harness that strength efficiently, your strength is wasted.
-And, worse, you can hurt yourself with greater force!
+To improve performance, athletes often turn to training that increases muscle mass, endurance, or explosive power.
+But if you're not also improving your efficiency, these efforts won't help much.
+If you increase your muscle mass, and therefore your potential strength, but you can't harness that strength efficiently, your strength is wasted.
+And worse, you can hurt yourself with greater force!
 Endurance training or plyometric training can only help you if you're also learning how to move more efficiently, so that you don't waste your energy and power.
-Pushing yourself through endurance or plyometric training in an inefficient way can cause you serious injury.
+Pushing yourself through endurance or plyometric training in an inefficient way can cause serious injury.

 Repetition (practice, training, doing drills) is necessary to improve your athletic skill.
-But it's not sufficient to improve your athletic skill.
+But it's not sufficient to improve athletic skill.
 And sometimes, ironically, practice can work against you.
 If you're repeating a skill, without variation, in a way that is mechanically inefficient (and therefore ineffective and also harmful to your body), this will only help you get better at doing the skill in an inefficient, ineffective, and harmful way.
-However you do need your trained habits, those basic movement patterns that are so engrained that you don't have to think about them.
-You can't perform complex actions and keep your mind free to think about strategy without them.
+At the same time, you do need your trained movement patterns- patterns that are so ingrained that you don't have to think about them.
+You can't perform complex actions and keep your mind free to think about strategy without those well-trained habits.
 You can't walk and talk without them.
 And yet, it is your habits (of thinking, feeling, and moving) that block you from learning.

 So how do you resolve this conflict between the need for trained habits and the need to think and move outside of your trained habits?

-Athletes often limit themselves with false beliefs that they just aren't naturally good enough to improve beyond a certain point.
-They think that their disappointing performance limitations are genetically determined or determined by habits that are too set in stone to change now.
-Or perhaps they think they'll never be able to overcome the lasting effects of injuries.
+Athletes often limit themselves with beliefs that they just aren't naturally good enough to improve beyond a certain point.
+They think that their disappointing performance limitations are genetically determined or determined by habits that are too strong to change.
+Or perhaps they think they'll never be able to overcome the effects of injuries.
 Sometimes they think their decline in performance is an unavoidable result of aging.
-After all, they practice and practice; they have a great coach who runs them through excellent drills that are designed to improve their skill; their coach can show them and describe to them how to do it right; but they just don't get better.
-Well, some things are genetically determined to a great extent and they may give you advantages or disadvantages depending on your sport (i.e. your height, your ratio of fast-twitch to slow-twitch muscle fibers, the length of your ligaments,... ) Injuries do set limitations; but we can learn to move around those limitations, to find the best adaptations.
+After all, they practice and practice; they have a great coach who runs them through excellent drills that are designed to improve their skills, but they just don't get better.
+Well, some things are genetically determined to a great extent, and they may give you advantages or disadvantages depending on your sport (such as your height, your ratio of fast-twitch to slow-twitch muscle fibers, or the length of your ligaments.)
+Injuries do set limitations; but we can learn to move around those limitations to find new ways.
 And we can heal faster and better by improving how we use ourselves.
-We can learn to stop "limping" once our damaged tissues have repaired.
+We can learn to stop "limping" once our damaged tissues have been repaired.
 We can learn to quit creating the conditions that keep us from healing properly and may have led to our injuries in the first place.
-Aging also has its effects; but again, one of them can be an increasing ability to adapt to new limitations.
-And much of what we think of as the inevitable result of getting older (poorer vision, slower responses...) is not always inevitable nor always irreversible.
+Aging also has its effects; but one of those can be an increasing ability to adapt to and circumvent new limitations.

+So, the good news is that coordination is learned.
+Watch how fast babies and toddlers develop their coordination and adapt to their environment!
+Consider how fast adults who lose use of a limb, parts of their brain, sight, or hearing can learn to move or use other senses in ways they never would have imagined possible.
+Our brains are extremely plastic.
+If one neural pathway is blocked due to injury, another one can often be found.
+This is neuroplasticity.
 You have learned an incredible degree of coordination already.
 You have been using neuroplasticity your whole life.
-But you can wire and rewire you nervous system more consciously to improve movement skills more quickly.
+But you can wire and rewire your nervous system more consciously to improve movement skills more quickly.
 Certain key things are needed: experimentation with a variety of movements, noticing subtle differences among those movements, and an emotional state that is conducive to learning.
 The necessary emotional state is one of well-being and wonder.
-You must be having fun and be curious, willing to explore and make mistakes, rather than trying to get it right every time.
-If your goal is to compete at a higher level, you need to temporarily shut off your competitive nature!
+You must be having fun, you must be curious, and you must be willing to explore and make mistakes rather than trying to get it right every time.
+If your goal is to compete at a higher level, you need to temporarily shut off your competitive goal-driven nature and play!

 This is what I teach you to do in a structured, systematic way with Feldenkrais lessons.
-This is how I can help you improve your movement efficiency.
-You use the time you spend focusing on these lessons to move outside of your old habits and learn new ways of moving.
-Then you practice your new movement options until they are easily available to you.
-But you also continue tweaking those patterns to fit the everchanging circumstances in which you're performing them.
-This is how you resolve the conflict between the need for trained habits and the need to move outside of those habits- you go back and forth between exploring movement patterns and reinforcing movement patterns.
-Over time, you may develop the habit of nearly constantly exploring and refining your movements, your breathing, your thinking, and your feeling, as you go about your your athletic and everyday activities.
+This is how you can improve your movement efficiency.
+By using the time you spend focusing within these lessons to move outside of your old habits, you can more quickly learn new ways of moving.
+Then you can practice your new movement options until they are easily available to you.
+But you also continue tweaking those patterns to fit the changing circumstances in which you're performing them.
+This is how to resolve the conflict between the need for trained habits and the need to move outside of those habits - you go back and forth between exploring new movement patterns and reinforcing more efficient movement patterns.
+Over time, you may develop the habit of nearly constantly, on some level that is more or less conscious, exploring and refining your movement, your breathing, your way of thinking, and your way of feeling.
+You may become less set in your ways, and more open to change.